2020-2021 WE Fellowship Pitch Competition

 - Have been formed under U.S. law and is currently operating within 40 miles of New Orleans, Louisiana

-- Have between 1 and 5 years of continuous operations
+- Have between 1 year minimum and 5 year maximum of continuous operations

 - The following are not eligible: